 The SIP also provides for the issuance of restricted stock, as well as restricted stock units.
 These types of awards can have either service-based or performance-based vesting with performance goals being established by the Compensation and Human Resource Committee.
 Any grant of restricted stock or restricted stock units is subject to a vesting period of at least three years, except that a one-year term of service may be required if vesting is conditioned upon achievement of performance goals.
 Performance-based grants are subject to future performance measurements, which include NCR's achievement of specific return on capital and cumulative net operating profit levels (as defined in the SIP) during the performance period.
 Performance-based grants must be earned, based on performance, before the actual number of shares to be awarded is known.
 The Company considers the likelihood of meeting the performance criteria based upon management's estimates and analysis of achievement against the performance criteria.
-At the date of grant, a recipient of restricted stock units does not have the rights of a stockholder and is subject to restrictions on transferability and a risk of forfeiture.
-A recipient of restricted stock units does not have the rights of a stockholder and is subject to restricted stock units will be determined by the Compensation and Human Resource Committee and set forth in the agreement relating to that award.
+At the date of grant, a recipient of restricted stock has all the rights of a stockholder subject to certain restrictions on transferability and a risk of forfeiture.
+A recipient of restricted stock units does not have the rights of a stockholder and is subject to restrictions on transferability and risk of forfeiture.
+Other terms and conditions applicable to any award of restricted stock or restricted stock units will be determined by the Compensation and Human Resource Committee and set forth in the agreement relating to that award.